 Gamma knife surgery is a type of radiation treatment performed with the Gamma Knife®, a noninvasive neurosurgical tool.
-In gamma knife surgery, your doctor focuses several small, highly precise doses of radiation in the brain.
-This type of radiation therapy can help shrink small brain tumors or block abnormal blood vessels and nerves in the brain that cause pain or seizures.
-Gamma knife surgery can also help treat certain neurological disorders, such as Parkinson’s disease.
+Gamma knife surgery involves focusing small, highly precise doses of radiation into the brain.
+This shrinks small brain tumors or blocks abnormal blood vessels and nerves that cause pain or seizures.
+Gamma knife surgery can also treat some brain disorders, such as Parkinson’s disease.

 Why is gamma knife surgery performed?

-- Some types of epilepsy.
-A brain tumor that causes epilepsy may be treated with gamma knife surgery if anticonvulsant medications fail to control the seizures.
+Epilepsy caused by a brain tumor.
+A brain tumor that causes epilepsy may be treated with gamma knife surgery if medications do not control seizures.